Skip to main content

 Set url to /v1/chat/completions for all requests.
 Up to 50,000 requests per file, 500 MB total, 6 MB per line.
 All requests must use the same model.
 Each custom_id must be unique.

-Run a batch
+Create a batch job

 Upload file